 - Select your desired Authentication scenario 'Intranet' or 'Internet'.

 A domain hint helps Microsoft to decide whether a user already has a valid (login) session for the domain hinted at.
 Under normal circumstances you don’t need to configure this hint.
 However, more and more users have accounts in multiple Office 365 / Azure AD tenants or work on computers where users have previously logged on to different Office 365 / Azure AD tenants.
 For example, at home a family member may have logged on to the Office 365 / Azure AD tenant of his / her school or university.

 - Check for (custom) domain names in Azure Portal and add these on the User registration page of the plugin's wizard in the corresponding field(s).

 Create a WordPress (test) user

-- And / or a WordPress email address matches your (test user’s) Azure AD / Office 365 email e.g. 'firstname.lastname@example.org' (note that often Office 365 / Azure AD login names and their email addresses are the same).
+- And / or the WordPress user's email address matches your user's Azure AD / Office 365 email e.g. 'firstname.lastname@example.org' (note that often Office 365 / Azure AD login names and their email addresses are the same).

 Please note that the Plugin self-test is available from mid-January 2020 (v9.6).

 - On the plugin’s wizard 'Single Sign-on' tab click Test + Save configuration.

 - A popup window will open and you’re reminded to optionally clear server-side cache (if you didn’t do so at the start).